Bitskwela/bitdev-dml-exercises/contracts/ch_03_mini_projects/le_02_staking_the_future/meta.md

 ---
-title: "Side Quest 3: Reentrancy Fix"
+title: "Staking the Future – Neri and the Farmers of Yield"
-description: "Side Quest 3: Reentrancy Fix"
+description: "Staking the Future – Neri and the Farmers of Yield"

 # This is the date the document was last updated.
 Format: YYYY-MM-DD.
-date: "2025-03-30"
+date: "2025-05-25"

 # For SEO purposes
 tags: ["markdown", "metadata", "bitskwela", "solidity"]